 Research Programmes: Frequently Asked Questions

-A: The research programme provides training in a particular subject through independent investigation, study and experimental work, culminating in the submission of a thesis on the research undertaken.
+A: The research-based graduate programmes provide training in a particular subject through independent investigation, study and experimental work, culminating in the submission of a thesis on the research undertaken.
 A supervisor or supervisors will be appointed for each candidate.
-Candidates are required to attend appropriate lectures and sit for written examinations.
+Candidates are also required to attend appropriate lectures and sit for written examinations.

 Q: In what disciplines are research programmes available in the Faculty of Science?